Skip to main content

 5. Run the command update-ca-certificates.

-Convert using the Office for the web service
+Office for the web service

 The Office for the web service option converts the documents using a Microsoft Azure Cloud service.
 Technologies used with this option include the Microsoft Authentication Library (MSAL), the Microsoft Graph API, and the Microsoft Sharepoint API.